 Lodging In & Around Glacier National Park

 It’s easiest and most convenient to stay within the park, but lodging fills up quickly.
 Especially for travel during July and August, make reservations as early as possible.
 There are a variety of options in the park, from historic hotels to motel type lodging to backcountry chalets.

 Right on Lake McDonald is the Lake McDonald Lodge, a charming, Swiss chalet type lodge.
-Try first to book one of their 82 rooms: simple lodge rooms, deluxe hotel rooms, cabins and other lodging styles to meet all budgets.
+Try first to book one of their 82 rooms: simple lodge rooms, deluxe hotel rooms, cabins and other lodging styles meet all budgets.
 The rooms are rustic yet comfortable and have private bathrooms.
-On the northeastern side of the park, Many Glacier Hotel is designed after the style of Swiss chalets and its views from the northwestern side of the park remind many of the Swiss Alps.
+On the northeastern side of the park, Many Glacier Hotel is another Swiss chalet option whose views remind many of the Swiss Alps.
 The Grinnell Glacier Trailhead and Swiftcurrent Trailhead are just outside the hotel and worth a walk if the family feels active.
 All ages enjoy watching the sunset over Swiftcurrent Lake.